 European Heritage Volunteers aims to conserve and to distribute this knowledge by European Heritage Training Courses which are led either by experienced older craftsmen with own long-year experience in the field either by younger craftsmen with additional education in traditional techniques, certificated with the title “Restorer in Handicraft” and which are taking place on-site at endangered heritage sites, contributing to their conservation, restoration and revitalisation.

 Furthermore, European Heritage Volunteers supports the conceptual development and realisation of similar courses that are then carried out by its partner organisations or institutions in other European countries.

-For 2018, European Heritage Training Courses will be partly organised in combination with European Heritage Volunteers Projects resp.
-Partner Projects and partly as separate courses organised either by European Heritage Volunteers, either by one or the other of its partners.
-Training Courses in traditional carpentry, traditional masonry, dry stone walling, stone cutting, earth building, restoration of ceramics and other topics are available.
-Since the conditions for participation and the application scheme differ from Training Course to Training Course we kindly ask you to contact us directly if you will be interested in one or the other of the above mentioned topics.
+European Heritage Training Courses are either organised in combination with European Heritage Volunteers Projects resp.
+Partner Projects, either as separate Training Courses.
+In general, Training Courses in traditional carpentry, traditional masonry, dry stone walling, stone cutting, earth building, restoration of ceramics and other topics are available.

 In 2019, Training Courses aiming to the "Restoration of historic windows and doors" and to the "Restoration of historic plasters and coloured surfaces" will take place.

 In addition, most of the heritage volunteering projects content an extensive training part, so f.e. in traditional carpentry, traditional masonry, construction of traditional vaults, middle age building techniques and others.